wangziqi2013/wangziqi2013.github.io/_posts/2021-07-10-extending.markdown

 version_mgmt:
 ---

+**Highlight:**

+1. FNW and FlipMin can be applied on a per-block basis, i.e., not all blocks need to be encoded in order for it to work.
+Based on this observation, we can selectively turn off encoding for certain blocks if their compression ratio is low.

 This paper proposes a technique for reducing storage overhead of applying data encoding to reduce bit flips of NVM writes.
 As NVM devices have limited write-erase cycles, and are generally more power-hungry for writes, previous works have